 Causes of varicose

 In many cases, they run in families.
 Women seem to develop this problem more often than men.
-Changes in oestrogen levels in the blood may have a role in the development of varicose veins.
-Such hormonal changes occur during puberty, pregnancy, breastfeeding and menopause.
+Changes in estrogen levels in the blood may have a role in the development of varicose veins.
+Such hormonal changes occur during puberty, pregnancy, breastfeeding, and menopause.

 Other factors that may contribute include:

 - Standing or sitting for long periods.

 - Being immobile for long periods – for example, being confined to bed.

 For the procedure, you'll lie on your back with your legs slightly elevated.
 After cleansing the area to be treated with alcohol, your doctor will use a fine needle to slowly insert a solution into the appropriate vein.
 The solution, in liquid form, works by irritating the lining of the vein, causing it to swell shut and block the flow of blood.
 Eventually, the vein will become scar tissue and disappear.
 Some people experience minor stinging or cramps when the needle is inserted into the vein.
 Once the needle is withdrawn, your doctor applies compression and massages the area to keep blood out of the injected vessel and disperse the solution.
 The number of injections depends on the number and size of veins being treated.

 You can then get up and walk around.
 Walking and moving your legs is important to prevent the formation of blood clots.

 You'll be asked to wear compression stockings or bandages — usually for about three weeks *— to maintain compression on the treated veins.
 Most people return to their normal activities on the same day, but it may be wise to have someone drive you home after the procedure.
 It is advisable to avoid strenuous exercise for two weeks after the procedure.
 You'll also want to avoid sun exposure to the treated areas during that time.
 The inflammation caused by the injections combined with sun exposure can lead to dark spots on your skin, especially if you already have a dark skin tone.